markeaze/markeaze-woocommerce/readme.txt

 * Send out relevant personal recommendations
 * Conduct polls and collect feedback on the purchased products
 * Easy installation via WooCommerce

+Note: This plugin transmits data from your website to an external service https://markeaze.com in accordance with the user privacy policy https://docs.markeaze.com/article/w46gc17uah-how-markeaze-complies-with-gdpr

 = Features and Benefits =